What is Sexual Assault?

 - Feet.
 Stomp on the top of his foot, near the ankle.

 Learning to be confident in the use of self-defense strategies takes practice.
 If you are hesitant or somehow "telegraph" your intent, you are unlikely to be effective.
-You can learn to defend yourself in danger situations by taking the campus RAD (Rape Aggression Defense) course, offered through the BYU-Idaho Activities program.
+You can learn to defend yourself in danger situations by taking the campus Self-Defense Course, offered through the BYU-Idaho Activities program.

 What Should You Do If You are Sexually Assaulted?